cerner/terra-framework/packages/terra-form-validation/docs/MaxLengthInput.md

 }
 ```

-Current we render nothing.
-Lets create a `<Form>` component that contains initial values, and functionality for submission and validation.
+Currently, this does not render anything.
+Let's create a `<Form>` component that contains initial values, and functionality for submission and validation.

 Let's use the render props pattern to return our necessary components.
 Call this function `renderForm`.
 ```diff